Freaky/Compactor/README.md

 # Compactor

-## A friendly user interface to Windows 10 filesystem compression.
+## A friendly user interface to Windows 10 filesystem compression

 With modern lightweight compression algorithms running at gigabytes per second per core, it's practically a no-brainer to apply them to filesystems to make better use of storage and IO.